-Caliza Gran Selección is made from tempranillo grape variety.
-Grapes are chosen from vineyards with a production of 4,000 Kilograms per hectare.
-The harvest is carried out by hand, which means that all the bunches of grapes arrive intact at the winery in excellent conditions.
+Caliza Gran Selección is made from Tempranillo grapes selected from vineyards with a maximum production of 4,000 Kilograms per hectare.
+The grapes are harvested by hand so that each one of the clusters reaches our winery in excellent condition.

 In the former kingdom of Castilla-La Mancha in central Spain, we can find the largest vine-growing area in the world with an endless expanse of 300,000 hectares of vineyard.
 It is also the stomping ground of Miguel de Cervantes’s famous novel, Don Quixote.
 The huge area covered by this Denominación de Origen borders Valencia and Murcia to the East, and Extremadura to the West, Andalusia to the South and Madrid to the North-West.
 Wine making began here in Roman times and was widespread during the middle ages.
 The versatility of this land has allowed for the introduction of a wide variety of international varieties of grape.

 Bright cherry colour with purple hues; a characteristic of young wines.
 This wine has aromas of red berries, violets and hints of toasted oak.
 On the palate there are flavours of concentrated black berries, along with a generous texture and integrated tannins.